Merzasphor/MWSE/docs/source/types/tes3inputController.md

 ### `inputMaps`

+*Read-only*.
 The array-style access to input bindings.

 **Returns**: